Estimated Reading Time: 5 minutes

-If you receive care and support in a nursing care home, you could be eligible for NHS-funded nursing care.
+If you receive care and support in a nursing home, you could be eligible for NHS-funded nursing care.
 Here, the NHS will pay towards your or your loved one’s nursing home fees.
 This money will usually be paid directly to the care home, rather than sent to you.

 In this article, we’ve explained how NHS-funded nursing care works, whether you’re eligible, how to claim it and how much you could get.